Fight Menu

 Rau’shee Warren fought out of the orthodox stance, while McJoe Arroyo was a southpaw.

-Warren was arguably the less experienced fighter, having had 2 less fights, and made his debut in 2012, 2 year and 8 months later than Arroyo, whose first professional fight was in 2010.
-He had fought 34 more professional rounds, 166 to Arroyo's 132.
+Warren was arguably the less experienced fighter, having had 2 fewer fights, and made his debut in 2012, 2 years and 8 months later than Arroyo, whose first professional fight was in 2010.
+He had fought 34 more professional rounds, totaling 166 compared to Arroyo's 132.

 Warren vs Arroyo form